Compact chocolate capitol

 A writer/designer, Nancy lives in Oakland with Ronnie, her husband of many years & fellow chocolate enthusiast.

 Date posted: September 25, 2018.
-This entry was posted in Chocolate around the World, European chocolate, Featured, Front page, Outside the Bay Area and tagged Aksum Coffee House, Barcelona, Blanxart, Brazil, Brussels, Cameroon, Chocolate Naive, Corné Port-Royal Chocolatier, Cuba, Czech Republic, David Lebovitz, Délices Du Roy, Ecuador, forastero, Georgia Ramon, Germany, Godiva, Hoja Verde, Jordi’s, Kuna, Laurent Gerbaud Chocolatier, Leonidas, Lithuania, London, Madagascar, Madecasse, Neuhaus, Pierre Marcolini, Raw Halo, ruby chocolate, trinitario, Wittamer.
+This entry was posted in Chocolate around the World, European chocolate, Featured, Front page, Outside the Bay Area, Review and tagged Aksum Coffee House, Barcelona, Blanxart, Brazil, Brussels, Cameroon, Chocolate Naive, Corné Port-Royal Chocolatier, Cuba, Czech Republic, David Lebovitz, Délices Du Roy, Ecuador, forastero, Georgia Ramon, Germany, Godiva, Hoja Verde, Jordi’s, Kuna, Laurent Gerbaud Chocolatier, Leonidas, Lithuania, London, Madagascar, Madecasse, Neuhaus, Pierre Marcolini, Raw Halo, ruby chocolate, trinitario, Wittamer.
 Bookmark the permalink.